 While this type of activity may not sound like an attractive idea to just anybody, wild camping has definitely experienced a rise in popularity in recent years.
 A lot of outdoor enthusiasts are now opting for wild camping instead of regular camping, as they’re searching for freedom and peace in areas that are quiet and far away from other campers and trekkers.
 To have a successful wild camping adventure, one doesn’t have to be an experienced outdoorsman – all you need is a bit of common sense and the right equipment.

 However, before you throw a portable stove into your backpack and head over to one of the 10 destinations we’ve listed above, there are a couple of things you’ll need to keep in mind if you want to stay out of trouble with the law.
+Be sure to check out our guide to wild camping essentials as well.

 The Law on Wild Camping in the UK